Maine LD 1822 Failed: What the Online Data Privacy Act Would Have Required

-While most state privacy laws follow a framework similar to Virginia's CDPA, Maine's bill takes a notably stronger approach in several areas:
+While most state privacy laws follow a framework similar to Virginia's CDPA, Maine's failed bill took a notably stronger approach in several areas:

 Strong Data Minimization